How to benefit from CPF Life even before turning 65?

 We have all heard of CPF Life, the national annuity scheme, but think of that of something to explore and find out only when we are closer to 55 years old, which is when our CPF funds get swept to a new CPF RA (Retirement Account) to be set aside for CPF Life scheme.
 Do you know that there’s a way you can benefit immediately from CPF Life?

 Most of us give some kind of monthly allowance for our aging parents above the age of 65, especially if they have stopped working.
-Let’s assume this amount averages around $1,000 a month, which we give in cash.
-Do you know there’s a simple way you can give them this amount indirectly via CPF Life which has three immediate benefits?
+Let’s assume this amount averages around $800 a month which we give in cash or bank transfer.
+Now I understand $800 may sound like on the low side depending on how many siblings you have.
+This is only for illustration purpose and I’ll show you how you can determine the right amount for your own situation using online calculator on CPF website in a while).

 How does this benefit you?
-Let us use a fictitious example to illustrate.
-Suppose John currently services a mortgage of $800,000 at 3.25% on his own-use property with 20 years tenure remaining.
+Let me illustrate using a fictitious example.
+Suppose John currently services a mortgage of $800,000 at 1.50% on his own-use property with 20 years tenure remaining.
 He gives his dad about $800 allowance every month.
-His father, born in 1960, will turn 65 in 2025 which is when he will start receiving his payout from CPF Life estimated to be $780 on the Basic plan (reducing payout) based on his current RA balance of $150,000.
-You can estimate the amount of payout using CPF Life Estimator (requires Singpass login) on CPF’s website.
+His father, born in 1961, will turn 65 in 2026 which is when he will start receiving his payout from CPF Life estimated to be $780 on the Basic plan (reducing payout) based on his current RA balance of $150,000.

 Can you increase this CPF Life payout and is there a cap?
 The answer is yes.
-To help with building retirement funds, the government has announced raising the cap for ERS (Enhanced Retirement Sum) from the previous 3x to 4x of BRS (Basic Retirement Sum) with effect from this year 2025.
-This means John can top up his dad’s RA with cash up to the new cap of $426,000 for the maximum possible payout.
-However, there’s no need for John to top up with so much cash to benefit from this.
+To help with building retirement funds, the government has announced raising the cap for ERS (Enhanced Retirement Sum) from the previous 3x to 4x of BRS (Basic Retirement Sum) with effect from 2025.
+This means John can top up his dad’s RA with cash up to the new cap of $440,800 in 2026 for the maximum possible payout.

-Using the CPF Life Estimator (see below), John determines that simply by topping up his dad’s RA with a lump sum cash of about $170,000 in 2025 to increase it from $150,000 to $320,000, he could increase his dad’s projected payout from $780 to $1,590, an increase of about $810, which is about how much he gave his dad in cash right now!
+Using the CPF Life Estimator (see below), John determines that simply by topping up his dad’s RA with a lump sum cash of about $170,000 in 2026 to increase it from $150,000 to $320,000, he could increase his dad’s projected payout from $780 to $1,590, an increase of about $810, which is about how much he gave his dad in cash right now!

-John decides to cleverly make use of home equity loan on his existing house by gearing up from $800,000 to $970,000 and cashing out a lump sum of $170,000 for this purpose.
+John decides to cleverly make use of home equity loan on his existing house by gearing up from $800,000 to $970,000 as he refinances his mortgage with a lump sum cash out of $170,000 for this purpose.
 He’s able to do that as he has used little CPF towards the property and this is his only mortgage in Singapore (there are regulatory guidelines on how much you can withdraw on home equity).
-Let’s take a look at what’s the impact on his monthly cashflow in terms of mortgage repayment.

 Outstanding loan = $800,000